 - You can resume most of your activities the day after your treatment.
 Ask your doctor or nurse when you can resume vigorous exercise.

 Your radiation oncologist and radiation nurse will see you for a scheduled visit during your treatment course to talk with you about any concerns, ask about any potential side effects you may be having, and answer your questions.
 This visit will be before or after your treatment on __________________.
 You should plan on being at your appointment about 1 extra hour on this day.

 If you need to speak with your radiation oncologist or radiation nurse any time between your visits, call your radiation oncologist’s office or ask the support staff or your radiation therapists to contact them when you come in for treatment.

 Some people may develop side effects from radiation therapy.
 Which side effects and how severe they are depend on many factors, such as the dose of radiation, the number of treatments, and your overall health.
 Side effects may be worse if you’re also getting chemotherapy.
 Below are the most common side effects of radiation therapy to the brain.
 You may have all, some, or none of these.

 Radiation therapy to the brain may cause brain swelling.
 If you had neurological symptoms before you began radiation therapy, they could return, or you could have new symptoms.
 These symptoms may include:

 - A worsening of your original symptoms

-- A headache that does not go away after taking acetaminophen (Tylenol®)
+- A headache that doesn’t go away after taking acetaminophen (Tylenol®)

 - Nausea and vomiting